Betul Haile Maryam

-Betul Haile Maryam (b.
-1812 - d.
-29 June 1853, Ayshal) was a member of the Semien nobility through his paternal line.
+Betul Haile Maryam (1812 – 29 June 1853, Ayshal) was a member of the Semien nobility through his paternal line in the Ethiopian Empire.

 Biography

 Background

 Betul Haile Maryam was a son of Haile Maryam Gebre, the provincial governor of Semien by Hirut Gugsa.

 His father, Haile Maryam, belonged to the Orthodox Christian Amharas.
 His mother, Hirut, was of mixed ancestry.
-She was the daughter of the Solomonic princess Amete Selassie, daughter of the Solomonic Amhara Emperor Tekle Giyorgis I. Hirut's father was Gugsa of Yejju, who had Oromo genealogy.
+She was the daughter of the Solomonic princess Amete Selassie, and the Solomonic Amhara Emperor Tekle Giyorgis I. Hirut's father was Gugsa of Yejju, who had Oromo genealogy.

 His full siblings were Merso Haile Maryam and Yewub-dar Haile Maryam, both of whom were older.
 His half brother Wube Haile Maryam was one of the most famous protagonist of the Zemene Mesafint era.

 Exile

 After the death of his father, Haile Maryam Gebre in 1826.
 Semien military officers chose Wube Haile Maryam to lead Semien instead of his brother Merso.
 Betul with his mother and Merso fled to Tigray province.
 Betul's sister Yewub-dar was married to Sabagadis Woldu, the Irob warlord that controlled much of Tigray.